 3. Sex Pillows

 Oftentimes we forget that sex toys aren’t only objects to be inserted into, clipped onto, or wrapped around the body.
-As such, sex pillows are regularly omitted from sex toy roundups, which IMHO is a disservice to us all.
+As such, sex pillows are regularly omitted from roundups on the different types of sex toys—which IMHO is a disservice to us all.
 So we’re here to remind you that if you’ve ever had trouble reaching climax, felt physically uncomfortable during sex, or felt like your partner can’t access the spots you need stimulated, pillows are here to help.

 Gabrielle’s Pick: Dame Pillo

 “The Dame Pillo is a dense, triangular-shaped foam pillow that can be used to put your body in a comfortable position throughout different sexual positions,” Gabrielle explains.
 “It’s especially fantastic for oral play, as it makes it easier for your partner to access every inch of your bits so that they don’t have to crane their neck in the process.
 It’s also great for bending over in missionary and doggy style to change the angle of penetration and encourage more G-spot stimulation.”

 Whether you’re traveling or hoping to inconspicuously start a collection, bullet vibrators are a must when it comes to choosing the right sex toy to add to cart.
 Their miniature size might make you think they’re less powerful—but as soon as you switch them on, you’ll go heart-eyed over their vibes.